neerajgiri492/kreuzberg/packages/java/README.md

 ### Common Use Cases

-#### Extract with Custom Configuration
+#### Extract with Custom Configuration Using Builder Pattern

-Most use cases benefit from configuration to control extraction behavior:
+Kreuzberg uses a fluent builder pattern for configuring extraction behavior.
+All configuration is optional:

 **With OCR (for scanned documents):**